jzheng1995/Bank-Churn/README.md

 ## Project description

 Welcome to the Customer Churn Prediction project!
 This repository contains the code, data, and documentation for a machine learning analysis aimed at predicting whether a customer will continue with their account or close it (i.e., churn).
 Accurately predicting customer churn is crucial for businesses to retain their customers and improve their overall performance.
+Details for this analyses is found in [this notebook](data/Bank-Churn.md)

 ## Objective